Jayasimha3497/Data-Analysis-Portfolio/README.md

 **Description:** This project focuses on optimizing and monitoring the cement manufacturing process through data automation and quality testing analysis.

   Raw material data was collected from sensors and quality inspection logs,stored in a database and analyzed using SQL quaries,Pyhon scripts.

+**Skills:**
+- Statistical Analysis(Mean, Median, Mode, Variance, Standaed Deviation, Skewness, Kurtosis)
+- SQL Query optimization and data extraction
+- Data cleaning and transformation in Python(pandas, numpy)
+- Power BI Dashboard Development, Data Visualalization and KPI

+**Results:**
+- Provided a Power BI dashboard for real-time monitoring of material consistency and process efficiency.
+- Achieved faster and more accurate evaluation of raw material quality metrics.
+- Automated material testing data analysis for cement manufacturing.
+- Enable data-driven decision making for quality improvement and production optimization.

 ## Education